EDITOR'S NOTE SUMMER 2012 | VOL. 37 NO. 2

 I overheard a retailer telling someone at this year's Show that there are lots of ways to see products, but being on The Show floor is the only way to see trends.
 And trends are the way we gauge change and change is how we spot freshness and newness.
 The Show is our ever-moving benchmark.
 It's a compass pointing to what's new, a big-picture road map that gives us the context to figure out what's relevant; revealing everything important in product trends.
 And for that, there is no substitute.

 Of course, the big-picture perspective can sometimes be overwhelming and distance can be a good thing, allowing us to process what we've seen.
 What you see at The Show matters, but what happens after you're home is also important.
 What products made a lasting impression?
 After the dust settles, and the shine of newness wears off, which items continue to resonate?

 That's what makes this issue of Travel Goods Showcase so very important to your business.
 It's your map of the territory, a reminder of what you saw (or if you weren't able to attend in person it's your mini Show travelogue), and a way of seeing the big picture.

-I hope you enjoy this post-Show issue, and that it reminds you of why you were at The Travel Goods Show.
+I hope you enjoy this post-Show issue, and that it reminds you of why you were at The International Travel Goods Show.
 Or, that it spurs you to attend next year's event.
 After all, we could all use a little perspective.